 You should, of course, meet the manager (David McLaughlin) and make sure to understand each other properly and share the same vision on what should be your manor reception .

-Indeed if David manages a beautiful property, and manage his staff correctly, his personality can be a bit surprising!
+Indeed, if David manages a beautiful property, and manages his staff correctly, his personality can be a bit surprising!
 And given he is the coordinator in charge of making your day stress free, you want to make sure he is open to discussion and offers flexibility with your needs.

 For instance, on the wedding day, I asked him if it would be possible to use sparklers in the garden to take a picture with the bride and the groom.
 He turned red and seems pretty upset that I asked the question.
 I didn’t know that all kinds of flame were forbidden!

 Later, I send him some picture of the wedding and offered him to use them on his website on the condition to credit me.
 He did use them on his website (alongside his wife’s pictures) and “forgot” to credit me (while his wife was clearly credited, which created a confusion of whom photography vendors took the pictures).
 Indeed, his wife is the “official photographer” of the venue and he would probably try to sell her service.
 I will be polite and not say what I am thinking of her photography.

 When I noticed he was using my pictures on his website, but offering his wife as a photographer, I came back to him to notify him of his oversight.
 Then he took the pictures out of his sight without any apology.